NebraZKP/.github/profile/README.md

-## Nebra ZKP
+## NEBRA Labs
-Nebra ZKP scales and composes ZKP on blockchains, starting from Ethereum.
+NEBRA Labs aim to bring "proof singularity" to blockchains, starting from Ethereum.
 - Website: www.nebra.one

 <!--